-David regularly advises the Genesee County (Michigan) Employees' Retirement Commission with respect to potential securities, shareholder, and antitrust claims, and represents the System in a major action charging a conspiracy by some of the world’s largest banks to manipulate the U.S. Dollar ISDAfix benchmark interest rate.
-This case was featured in Law360’s selection of the Firm as a Class Action Group of the Year for 2017.
+David regularly advises the Genesee County (Michigan) Employees' Retirement Commission with respect to potential securities, shareholder, and antitrust claims, and represented the System in a major action charging a conspiracy by some of the world’s largest banks to manipulate the U.S. Dollar ISDAfix benchmark interest rate.
+This case, which settled for a total of $504.5 million, was featured in Law360’s selection of the Firm as a Class Action Group of the Year for 2017.

 1996, New Jersey